K-Helix has been built to alleviate as much pain as possible from the Capital+ reporting process

 The only difference between PRA101 and PRA102 is that PRA101 asks for the current period figures as well as forecast data, whereas PRA102 gathers forecast data only.
 PRA103 is a small sub-set of the data items; only the highest level data.

 One key change will be the submission mechanism used.
-Previously this has been Excel, whereas now this will be required in XBRL format via the GABRIEL portal.
+Previously this has been Excel, whereas now this will be required in XBRL format via the BEEDS portal.
 In addition to this, a number of validation rules will be in force.
 These rules will be a subset of the COREP validation rules.

 Its features include: